rickshibata/Profile-Site/_pages/research.md

 My current research focuses on flow imaging methods of transonic and supersonic flows.
 The research is a joint project with an industry partner involving the implementation of a plenoptic imaging device to acquire 3D flow-field data using laser-induced fluorescence (LIF).
 Experiments are conducted on the Mach 1.3 wind tunnel at the [Flowfield Imaging Laboratory](http://research.ae.utexas.edu/FloImLab/) at the University of Texas at Austin under the supervision of Professor Noel Clemens.

 The plenoptic imaging device captures instantaneous 3D flow data, as opposed to traditional planar laser-induced fluorescence (PLIF) methods enabling a more efficient instantaneous acquisition of volumetric flow data.
-We are currently working to setup the experiment so we may conduct traditional PLIF measurements which could be compared with the data acquired by the plenoptic device.
+We are currently working to set up the experiment so we may conduct traditional PLIF measurements which could be compared with the data acquired by the plenoptic device.

 {% include gallery caption="Images of the Mach 1.3 wind tunnel" %}{: .text-center}